CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments: Model and Method

 \end{specialtable}

-{For simplicity, we assume that the masses of all the extra neutral scalars (e.g. $H_{2,3}$ and $A_{2,3}$) are larger than the charged Higgs bosons, and we take the alignment limit so that the tree-level couplings of the 125~GeV Higgs boson $h$ are identical to those of the SM Higgs boson.
-In other words, we focus on the physics related to the charged Higgs sector so that our input parameters are the following six:}
+{In our research, we assumed that all the extra neutral scalars (e.g., $H_{2,3}$ and $A_{2,3}$) are heavier than the masses of charged Higgs bosons.
+We have also taken the alignment limit so that the lightest CP-even neutral Higgs boson with mass 125 GeV has tree-level couplings identical to the SM one\footnote{For a review and discussions, see Ref.~\cite{Gunion:2002zf}}.
+In other words, as intimated, we limit the input parameters to six in total (and thus focus only on charged Higgs sector physics):}

-In our research, we focus on the Democratic 3HDM to investigate the relationship between these Yukawa coupling parameters and charged Higgs masses in the CP-odd observables.
+In the above list, aside from the mass terms of the two physical charged Higgs boson states $M_{H^\pm_2}, M_{H^\pm_3}$, two of the other four mixing parameters, $\tan\beta$ and $\tan\gamma$, are correlated to the VEVs while $ \theta$ and $ \delta$ are the new free parameters in the Yukawa couplings.
+The first parameter is the mixing angle between two physical states whereas the second is the CP-violation phase.
+Our research focuses on the Democratic 3HDM, specifically, to investigate the relationship between these Yukawa coupling parameters and charged Higgs masses in CP-violating observables.